Addiction Counselor Student and Professional Resources for Underrepresented Groups

 The Latino Commission

-The Latino Commission has been running addiction recovery programs for more than 30 years in the San Francisco area.
-It’s a community-driven effort that works to prevent relapses, helps to build support network, and strengthen Latino families in recovering from addiction.
+The Latino Commission has been operating addiction recovery programs in the San Francisco area for over 30 years.
+It’s a community-driven effort that works to prevent relapses, helps to build support networks, and strengthens Latino families in recovering from addiction.

 National Latino Behavioral Health Association

-Via the Bob Martinez Center of Innovation in Nation Behavioral Health, NLBHA makes advances and conducts training for counselors of all kinds of behavioral care with Latino populations.
+Through the Bob Martinez Center of Innovation in National Behavioral Health, NLBHA advances and conducts training for counselors of all types of behavioral care serving Latino populations.

 SAMHSA Spanish Language Resources